-See "Opening the Active Directory Users and Computers Snap-In" for more information.
+See "Opening the Active Directory Users and Computers Snap-In" on page 149 for more information.

 Opening the Active Directory Users and Computers Snap-In

 To open the Active Directory Users and Computers snap-in, perform the following steps:

 1 If you are logged into the domain controller, click Start Admin Tools→ Active Directory Users and Computers.